Calvary- The Law of The Cross

 The very moment Jesus Christ arose from the grave, as was repeatedly prophesied, three days later, the sting of death was removed forever.
 The nails which bound Him physically to the cross at Calvary did not bind Him forever inside the throes of physical death.
 His love and obedience for fulfilling the law of God set Him free, and released Him from the confines of every binding factor; the law, and sin, and death.

-Because He died and arose again you and I have been given an opportunity to be eternally set free from the power that naturally binds us inside the throes of sin, the law, and death.
+Because He died and rose again, you and I are given an opportunity to be eternally set free from the power that naturally binds us inside the throes of sin, the law, and death.
 Jesus Christ loved us infinitely and unconditionally, even when we were ugly in sin and undeserving of His love.
-Yet, He allowed Himself to be attached to the cross at Calvary bound with an unconditional love for God and man, thereby fulfilling the will of God bringing us an opportunity for eternal life.
+Yet, He allowed Himself to be attached to the cross at Calvary bound with unconditional love for God and man, thereby fulfilling the will of God, bringing us an opportunity for eternal life.

 God’s power is always exceedingly above that which is at work in this world (Ephesians 3:20).
 He soundly defeated the power and sting of death forever through the finished work of His Son on the cross!

-This means that for the genuine professing Christian, his or her physical death is an exciting moment providing an entrance into the eternal realm for enjoying spiritual fellowship with God forevermore.
+This finished work means for every genuine professing Christian, his or her physical death is an exciting moment providing an entrance into the eternal realm for enjoying spiritual fellowship with God forever.
 It is a time for a celebration of life ever after, rather than a deep and lasting sorrow and grief concerning an expected physical death.

-Crucifixions were a common tool used by government officials for conveying a penalty of physical death for individuals caught breaking certain laws requiring a sentence of death for their crime(s).
+Crucifixions were a standard tool used by government officials for conveying a penalty of physical death for individuals caught breaking specific laws requiring a sentence of death for their crime(s).
 These hangings were carried out in public areas by military soldiers tasked by the government with seeking the imposed penalties as levied by leaders and Sanhedrin authorities.
-These leaders, lawyers, and ancient politicians operated a government and ancient judicial system, which was really most times like a “Kangaroo Court.”
+These leaders, lawyers, and ancient politicians operated a government and a judicial system, which was most times convened like a “Kangaroo Court.”
 These ruling men made it their business to see that the law, ultimately from God, was upheld.
-However, these men also chose to impose penalties for their own benefit and personal satisfaction, regardless of whether it skirted outside predisposed parameters of the law.
+However, these men also chose to impose penalties for their benefit and personal satisfaction, regardless of whether it skirted outside the predisposed parameters of the law.

-All mankind, including you and me, required the benefit of Jesus Christ’s finished work on the cross to live forever.
-Through His sacrificial physical death and shed blood sacrifice we can choose to live forever.
+All people require the benefit of Jesus Christ’s finished work on the cross to live forever.
+Through His sacrificial physical death and shed blood sacrifice, any person can choose to live forever.

 The men in authority were loosely handing out the law and liberty on this earth and often found to be operating without the direction of a moral compass.
 Ultimately, unbeknownst to them at the time, they were used by God to bring Jesus Christ’s physical death for ushering in eternal life according to God’s will.